futuretoolsai/topaittools/ai engagement ring generator free.md

 ## Crafting the Perfect Prompt

-To get the best results from Shakker AI, use this general template for your prompts:
+To get the best results from the AI model, use this general template for your prompts:

 ```
 engagement_ring, An elegant engagement ring with [diamond shape] cut diamond in [metal] setting, [additional details]
 ```

 **engagement_ring** is the model's trigger word.

 ### Example Prompts for Stunning Results